Tacx Trainers: Road Feel Feature Explained

 Tacx films incorporate many famous routes and races, both cobbled and gravel, where you can experience those real-life sensations in the immersive environment it creates.
 That intense feeling of hitting a new surface at speed coupled with the relief of coming back onto a paved section never gets old.
 Tacx films plus road feel technology recreate the highs and lows of road cycling with an unmatched precision that can now be experienced indoors on your smart trainer.

-Zwift has also been specially adapted to maximize the benefits of road feel.
+Zwift has also been specially adapted to maximise the benefits of road feel.
 As you glide onto a new surface, the trainer will react accordingly and recreate those surface imperfections with the bonus of providing sound effects synced for maximum effect.
 It’s just one more way you can experience a truly realistic ride at home.

 By Jack Stafford, specialist cycling copywriter who lives and rides in southern Italy.